Grandparents day poems

 Grandma and Grandpa poems from the kids are great to attach to gifts.

-If you are feeling poetic have a go at composing your own grandparents day poems.
+If you are feeling poetic have a go at composing your own thank you poems for grandparents.

-Grandparents day will take place on September 11th 2016.
+Grandparents day will take place on September 10th 2023, in the USA.

 I really feel quite special